RusticFlare/Forge/README.md

 # Forge
 Forge is a live coding language for generating heavy metal music.
-Is is based on [Tidal](https://github.com/tidalcycles/Tidal) and built within [Sonic Pi](https://github.com/samaaron/sonic-pi).
+It is based on [Tidal](https://github.com/tidalcycles/Tidal) and built within [Sonic Pi](https://github.com/samaaron/sonic-pi).

 ## To use Forge
 1. [Download and install Sonic Pi](http://sonic-pi.net/ "Download Sonic Pi")